knowrob/knowrob/rosprolog/README.md

 ### rosprolog node

-The interactive Prolog shell that [rosprolog](http://ros.org/wiki/rosprolog|rosprolog) provides is good for exploring KnowRob, visualizing knowledge, developing new functions and debugging Prolog code.
+The interactive Prolog shell is good for exploring KnowRob, visualizing knowledge, developing new functions and debugging Prolog code.

 However, if you would like to use KnowRob in your robot's control program,